Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-05/README.md

 ## Introduction
-**Patient Onboarding WebApp** is a web application that streamlines and digitalises the tedious client onboarding process and create a more efficient solution which captures holistic and accurate client profiles, so as to reduce the workload of the staff and next-of-kin.
+**Ninkatec Patient Onboarding WebApp** is a web application that streamlines and digitalises the tedious client onboarding process and create a more efficient solution which captures holistic and accurate client profiles, so as to reduce the workload of the staff and next-of-kin.

 [Check out our Google Site Here for a more detailed context regarding the problem and solution](https://sites.google.com/view/team-delta-sds/home)

 ## Features
 ### User (Patient's Next of Kin)
 - User Sign-Up and User Login
-- Creation and Submission of Patient Application Forms (CRUD operations)
+- Creation, Submission, Editing, Deleting of Patient Application Forms (CRUD operations)
+- Dashboard of all ongoing/submitted patient applications

-### Admin
+### Staff
-- Admin Login
+- Admin Login for Staff
-- Creation and Submission of Patient Application Forms (CRUD operations)
+- Creation, Submission, Editing, Deleting of Patient Application Forms (CRUD operations)
-- Preliminary AI Asessment of Patient's uploaded physical and mental assessment videos
+- Preliminary AI Assessment of Patient's uploaded physical and mental assessment videos
+  - Transcription of Patient and NOK Conversation
+  - Count of unique animals listed by patient
+  - Sit-stand Test Computer Vision assessment
+- Detailed Client Profile when clicking in from dashboard
 - Manual input for assessing Patients uploaded videos
-- Admin Dashboard Management System (Sorting, Searching functionalities, Actions Required)
+- Admin Dashboard Management System
+  - Sorting based on different columns
+  - Search functionality for patient name
+  -  Colour coded statuses for next action required
-- Creation of Meetings (house visit appointments) with Patient and Users (Patient's Next of Kin)
+- Self-built calendar for creation of Meetings (house visit appointments) with Patient and Users (Patient's Next of Kin)
-- Automated Email Notifications sent to User for Meeting Management (upon creating, rescheduling and cancelling meetings)
+- Automated Email Notifications sent to User for Meeting Management (upon creating, rescheduling, and cancelling meetings)

 ## Installation
 ### Prerequisites